DOROTHY'S MISSIONS

 OUR CURRENT MISSIONS

-Here, you can find a list of projects currently in development, seeking financial partners or environmental organizations to help tell their stories in innovative ways.
+Here, you can find a list of projects currently in development, seeking financial partners and organizations.

 IN DEVELOPMENT